aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 # Convert GeoJSON to TopoJSON with Quantization

 ## Introduction
 If you need to **convert GeoJSON to TopoJSON** for web‑mapping, mobile GIS, or data‑compression scenarios, you’re in the right place.
 In this tutorial we’ll walk through the exact steps to transform a GeoJSON file into a compact TopoJSON file **with quantization**, using the Aspose.GIS for .NET library.
 Quantization dramatically shrinks the output size while preserving the geographic precision you need for accurate visualizations.
+This method also helps **reduce GeoJSON file size** and **compress GIS data** without sacrificing quality.

 ## Quick Answers
 - **What does quantization do?** It reduces coordinate precision to a fixed number of integer steps, cutting file size without noticeable loss of detail.